abhijay-py/digit-recognizer/README.md

 **A model to recognize digits 0-9 from images.**

 The MNIST dataset was retrieved from Kaggle for this project and the model was evaluated on Kaggle as well.
 This data was reshaped from a list of the greyscale values for each pixel from pixel 0 to pixel 783, to a 28x28 matrix representing the original form of the picture.
+The Keras package was used to create the following model.

 Then, a convolutional neural network was used to train this model with the following parameters: